baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 **Summarize**: What happened to slavery in Baltimore in the early 19th century?

-"Ultimately, for most Baltimoreans of the first decades of the 19th century, regardless of their occupation, slave-owning was an unaffordable luxury."
-(Black Social Capital, 1999)
+> ”Ultimately, for most Baltimoreans of the first decades of the 19th century, regardless of their occupation, slave-owning was an unaffordable luxury."
+> Black Social Capital, 1999

 Proportion of city residents who held slaves declined
 - Nearly 1/3 of city residents held at least one enslaved person in 1800, slaveholders were just over 1% of the city's white population in 1850